cptwonton/notes/maven.md

 invoker.goals = starts clean will make the integration test run the starts goal followed by the clean goal on the starts plugin

 `mvn verify -Dinvoker.test=first-test` to specifically run + verify just the first-test integration test

+`mvn help:effective-pom` on a simple pom.xml to combine basic pom with super pom/default pom/parent pom